Share Christ’s Cross – Share His Life

-In that upper-room interview, the Master, knowing that it was His last opportunity to impress fundamentals upon His disciples, places the supreme emphasis upon this mystical union, this spiritual oneness with Himself of all believers – this sublime fact of participation.
-"Abide in Me and I in you."
-Our failures only confirm the Saviour’s Word, for He said: "Without Me ye can do nothing" (John 15:5).
+In that upper-room interview, the Master, knowing it was His last opportunity to impress fundamentals upon His disciples, places the supreme emphasis upon this mystical union, this spiritual oneness with Himself of all believers – this sublime fact of participation.
+“Abide in Me and I in you.”
+Our failures only confirm the Savior’s Word, for He said: “Without Me ye can do nothing.”

 The Christian is not called upon to strain over a role as an actor would agonize over lines poorly learned.
 The Christian life in the thought of God is infinitely more blessed and compelling.
-"We are made partakers of Christ" (Heb.
+“We are made partakers of Christ” (Heb.
 3:14).
-Exceeding great and precious promises are given us, "that by these we might be partakers of the Divine Nature" (2 Pet.
+Exceeding great and precious promises are given us, “that by these ye might be partakers of the divine nature” (1 Pet.
 1:4).
 The believer is grafted into the Trunk of the Eternal Godhead.
-"I am the Vine, ye are the branches" (John 15:5).
+“I am the Vine, ye are the branches.”